Electricity sector in Ireland: Electricity Grid

 The high-voltage Irish electricity transmission grid comprises 6,800 km of power lines and operates at 400 kV, 220 kV and 110 kV.
 Substations provide entry points to, and exits from, the transmission grid.
 Entry points include thermal and hydro-electric power stations, major wind farms, and inter-connectors from other countries and regions.
 Exit points are to lower voltage (220 kV, 110 kV, and 38 kV) transmission and distribution substations.

 EirGrid is the Transmission System Operator (TSO), and ESB Networks is the Transmission Asset Owner (TAO).

 There are two 400 kV lines.
 One is from Moneypoint power station to Woodland substation where there is a connection to the 400 kV DC East-West Interconnector.
-The Oldstreet 400 V substation is an intermediate substation on this line.
+The Oldstreet 400 kV substation is an intermediate substation on this line.
 The second line is from Moneypoint power station to Dunstown 400 kV substation.

 There are 220 kV substations at:

 Aghada power station, Arklow, Arva, Ballyvouskill, Ballynahulla, Belcamp, Carrickmines, Cashla, Clashavoon, Clonee, Corduff, Cowcross, Cullenagh, Dunstown, Finglas, Flagford, Glanagow power station, Gorman, Great Island power station, Huntstown power station, Kellistown, Kilpaddoge, Killonan, Knockraha, Killonan, Lodgewood, Louth (and a connection to the 275 kV Northern Ireland grid), Maynooth, Moneypoint power station, Prospect, Raffee, Shannonbridge, Srananagh, Tarbert power station, Turlough Hill, and West Dublin.

-Ireland has several grid energy storage facilities with a combined 650 MW power, of which some are bidding into Ireland's DS3 grid services market for frequency control.
+Ireland has several grid energy storage facilities with a combined 1.1 GW power, of which some are bidding into Ireland's DS3 grid services market for frequency control.